tesselode/nata/readme.md

 	}
 }
 ```

+When a pool is created, an "instance" of each system is created.
+The system process/trigger functions take the system instance as their first argument, providing access to the following properties and functions:
+- `entities` - a list of the entities the system acts on
+- `hasEntity` - a set of the entities the system acts on
+  - If `self.hasEntity[entity]` is `true`, that means the system currently acts on `entity`
+- `queue(entity, ...)` - equivalent to `pool.queue`
+- `process(event, ...)` - equivalent to `pool.process`
+- `trigger(entity, event, ...)` - equivalent to `pool.trigger`

 ### Hybrid OOP/ECS style
 Nata's OOP functionality is implemented as a single system that forwards processes and triggers to every entity.
 If you want to use this system in combination with other systems, add `nata.oop` to the `systems` table.